 Instructions

-- Roll cookie dough into 1-in balls and place on parchment paper-lined baking sheets.
-Flatten dough balls slightly.
-Bake cookies at 350F 9-10 minutes or until edges just start to turn golden (cookies will appear underbaked---this is ok) Cool cookies on baking sheet 10 minutes before transferring to a wire cooling rack to cool completely.
+- Bake cookies at 350F 10-12 minutes until cookies are a light golden brown.
+Remove from oven and allow cookies to cool on baking sheet 10 minutes before transferring to a wire cooling rack to cool completely.

 Notes